 It will with practice improve your endurance running.
 You can choose to do a run or two at this pace during the week, or even integrate it directly into your running schedule.
 For example, on a day when you have scheduled a long run, start and finish it by 15 min at your tempo run’s pace and go easier in between.

 IT is also another component of your training program for running long distances.
 This is probably the most popular speed workout.
 You set a distance and repeat it a set number of times, at the same pace, with a short break in between.
 This can be done at any distance.
 They can be quite unpleasant and leave you out of breath and flushed.
-In order to improve speed and endurance, your running pace needs to be high.
+To improve speed and endurance, your running pace needs to be high.

 If you have never done interval training before, there is no need to start with a big distance.
 You can for example start with 100m at top speed with 2 or 3 minutes of walking or jogging in between.
-Slowly build up until you can do 6 to 8 of those, then over time increase distance to 150 meters, then a bit more…Soon enough you will be enough to do 10 reps of 200 meters with 2 minutes in between each.
+Slowly build up until you can do 6 to 8 of those, then over time increase distance to 150 meters, a bit more…Soon enough you will be enough to do 10 reps of 200 meters with 2 minutes in between each.

 By adding some of these into your standard easy pace runs, you will improve over time your running stamina and overall endurance.
 But it is not the only type of workout you can do…running performance is not only about running.